hieunguyenminh21/hieunm-reseach/README.md

 - 👋 Hi, I’m Hieu
-- 👀 I’m interested in ML and anime :D
+- 👀 I’m interested in ML and DL :D
-- 🌱 I’m currently learning everything about NLP
+- 🌱 I’m currently learning everything about NLP, RecSys
 - 📫 How to reach me?
 You can't!

 <!---